balazs-bamer/UDBGraph/README.md

 * Record chain loading and saving together with node's edge lists
 * UpscaleDB record management
 * Node and edge insert and update
+* Getting and setting nodes of an edge
+* Getting and filtering edges of a node

 The file src/todo.txt contains planned modifications.